Meet lifesaving paramedic James Wilkinson, who shares his clinical knowledge with other students.

-Since graduating from his BSc (Hons) James has worked for London Ambulance Service.
-As a newly qualified paramedic James was one of the first responders to a Terrorist attack on Westminster Bridge in London.
+Since graduating with his BSc (Hons) James has worked for London Ambulance Service.
+As a newly qualified paramedic, James was one of the first responders to a terrorist attack on Westminster Bridge in London.
 James says, “I saw first-hand the impact of effective teamwork.
 Working together with other emergency services and NHS professionals we were able to save lives.
-The event also highlighted to me the importance to respect people’s mental health, and I would encourage others to talk about issues that arise in their professional career.”
-James’ bravery and professionalism has been widely recognised by his NHS colleagues, the London Ambulance Service and by Downing Street.
+The event also highlighted to me the importance of respecting people’s mental health, and I would encourage others to talk about issues that arise in their professional career.”
+James’ bravery and professionalism have been widely recognised by his NHS colleagues, the London Ambulance Service, and Downing Street.

 Sharing knowledge with students

 James really enjoys sharing his clinical knowledge with others.
 He says, “my excellent academic experience at Herts has enabled me to support current Herts students who undertake their placements with the London Ambulance Service.
 I am also a Clinical Lecturer at the University of Cumbria.
 I aim to build upon and strengthen the foundations of undergraduate education to benefit the next generation of paramedic students.”

 James is passionate about lifelong learning.
 He says, “my plan is to advance my career into Critical Care as an Advanced Paramedic.
 I have come back to Herts to study for my MSc, and I will also look at progressing on to PhD level and beyond, working on improving patient care.
 I have found the further study so interesting and beneficial to my work and own personal understanding of different fields.”